jcarbonnell/DFS_manager/README.md

 - ~~Create & Deploy a minimal smart contract to mainnet~~.
 - ~~Create & Deploy a minimal Storage Agent on NEAR AI registry~~.
 - ~~Test IPFS upload with 1.
 NEAR CLI, 2.
 AI Agent, 3.
 Smart Contract~~.

-- Grow the team of AI Agents and the smart contract with more features.
+Grow the team of AI Agents and the smart contract with more features:
+- ~~1. create, deploy and test an upload-agent in charge for collecting file and pre-processing them before sending them to other agents~~.
+- 2. create, deploy and test a manager agent in charge for interacting with the user in human language and routing the tasks to the right agents of the team of agents.
+It will use vector stores for efficient agent routing based on the user request.
+- 3. create, deploy and test feature extraction agents based on standard library.
+- 4. create, deploy and test feature extraction agents based on external libraries (mutagen, PIL, torch...) or any other external resource.

 ### Repository content:
 - **agents folder**: contains each individual agents' code generated using NEAR AI CLI.
 Each agent has its own sub-folder with the agents.py and metadata.json files.